-On closer inspection, you discover that your products are not in compliance with the ISO 9001 standard.
+On closer inspection, you discover that your products are not in compliance with the ISO 9001 standards.
 This is a huge problem, as ISO 9001 is one of the most important quality management standards for manufacturing.

 So why is ISO compliance so crucial for manufacturing?
 Let’s take a closer look.

-What is ISO Compliance?
+What Is ISO Compliance?